Aayushman028/football-players-predicitons/README.md

 ## Tools and Technologies:

-* TensorFlow: Utilized for building and training deep learning models for toxicity detection, specifically employing Long Short-Term Memory (LSTM) networks.
+* TensorFlow: Utilized for building and training deep learning models for toxicity detection.
 * Pandas: Employed for data manipulation and analysis.
 * Scikit-learn: Used for machine learning algorithms and evaluation metrics.